shariqriazz/QuickScribe/instructions/common/language-rules.md

 - "don't" → "do not"
 - "can't" → "cannot"

+EXPLICITLY VERBALIZED PUNCTUATION:
+When punctuation is explicitly called out, it is REQUIRED:
+- "error exclamation mark" → "error!"
+- "note colon" → "note:"
+- "important comma" → "important,"
+- "done period" → "done."
+- If speaker verbalizes the punctuation mark, include it

 QUESTION MARKS:
 Use ? for interrogative syntax only:
 - "Why would we do that?" (interrogative, use ?)
-- "List all sounds" (imperative command, no ?)
+- "List all sounds" (imperative command, use .)
-- "Show me the difference" (imperative, no ?)
+- "Show me the difference" (imperative, use .)
-- "I do not know why" (statement, no ?)
+- "I do not know why" (statement, use .)

 ELLIPSES:
 - Remove all ellipses from edited output